tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Enchanter’s Arrow

 A glass arrow forged in silver fire, with a glimmer of that flame still within.
-When you hit an enemy with an attack using this ammunition, the target is vulnerable to daily arcane spells until the end of the battle.
+When you hit an enemy with an attack using this ammunition, the target is vulnerable to full recovery arcane spells until the end of the battle.

 ---